Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 As you can see above, the jar has been installed at a reference, that can be used later to refer to that jar.
 This has costed some gas, paid by our account.
-You can verify that the balance of the account has been decreased, through the `@tool state` command.
+You can verify that the balance of the account has been decreased, through the `moka state` command.

-The state of the @Type nodes of the testnet is now as in Figure @fig:state3.
+The state of the Hotmoka nodes of the testnet is now as in Figure @fig:state3.
 As that figure shows, a dependency has been created, automatically, from `family-0.0.1.jar` to `io-takamaka-code.jar`.
-This is because all Takamaka code will use the run-time classes of the Takamaka language, hence the `@tool install` command adds them, by default.
+This is because all Takamaka code will use the run-time classes of the Takamaka language, hence the `moka install` command adds them, by default.
 Note that a dependency must already be installed in the node before it can be used as dependency of other jars.

 [Markdownonly]: <p align="center"><img width="850" src="pics/state3.png" alt="Figure @fig:state3.
 The state of the test network nodes after the installation of our jar"></p><p align="center">Figure @fig:state3.
 The state of the test network nodes after the installation of our jar.</p>